odu-cs625-datavis/public/fall21/syllabus.md

 This course will be delivered in a hybrid method, with one face-to-face section in a traditional classroom and several online sections available:

-* CRN 18816 - in-person (ECSB 2120)
+* CRN 18816 - in-person (TR 9:30-10:45am, ECSB 2120)
 * CRN 18819 - WC2 (in Hampton Roads)
 * CRN 18820 - WC5 (in Virginia, but outside of Hampton Roads)
 * CRN 18821 - WC7 (in the US, but outside of Virginia)
 * CRN 18990 - WC8 (outside of the US)

 All course materials, including the link to the Zoom class session, will be made available in Blackboard.
-The audio of in-person class meetings and all materials projected in class will be live streamed via Zoom and recorded for later viewing.
-Unless otherwise specified, online students must meet the same deadlines as face-to-face students.
+The audio of in-person class meetings and all materials projected in class will be live streamed via Zoom and recorded for later viewing. *Online students are strongly encouraged to actively participate in the Zoom session during the regular class meeting time.* Online students must meet the same deadlines as face-to-face students.
 All deadlines are based on the local timezone in Norfolk, VA.

 ### Fall 2021 COVID-19 Policies